susanajoann/susanajoann/NetworkSecurity/Readme.md

-These are a series of homeworks and projects I did in my Network Security Class at Northeastern University.
+These are a series of homeworks I did in my Network Security Class at Northeastern University.
+These are not perfect by any means, but a sample of some work.
-The final project (secure messenger) I completed with a fellow classmate.